Hochopepper/SwordToShield/Character_Creation/Classes/Sorcerer.md

 ```

-### Supernatural Origin Feature: Supernova Accustomed (6th Level)
+### Supernova Accustomed (6th Level)
 Due to the massive amount of fire spells you cast, your body has inadvertedly
 created a barried of mana defending you from fire.
 You are immune to fire
 damage and excessively hot weather has no effect on you.
+Additionally, When you
+cast a spell that deals fire damage it burns exceptionally hot, making it ignore
+fire resistance and treating immunity as resistance.

 # Sorcerer Techniques